 MORRIS -- Two gay restaurant owners in Morris may have been served a heaping helping of bigotry, but in the end they received their just desserts.

-At least, that's the conclusion of several GLBT activists who travelled from Winnipeg on Saturday to the eatery as a show of support.
+At least, that’s the conclusion of several LGBT activists who travelled from Winnipeg on Saturday to the eatery as a show of support.

-"Although something awful happened, they're going to have some really great memories," said Chad Smith, executive director of the Rainbow Resource Centre.
+"Although something awful happened," offered Chad Smith, executive director of the Rainbow Resource Centre, "they’re going to have some really great memories."

-Smith, along with partner Erwin Maguire and friend Harrison Oakes, were part of a full house at the Pots N Hands Restaurant early Saturday afternoon.
-A few dozen members of the Winnipeg GLBT community planned to head south to Morris during the day.
+Smith, along with partner Erwin Maguire and friend Harrison Oakes, were part of a full house at the Pots N Hands Restaurant in the early afternoon on Saturday.
+A few dozen members of the Winnipeg GLBT community had planned to head south to Morris over the course of the day.

-Even though the restaurant owners have decided to close their operation Saturday -- due to well-publicized incidents involving anti-gay slurs hurled their way -- Harrison said it was important to show support.
+Even though the restaurant owners have decided to close their operation on April 13 – stemming from now well-publicized incidents involving anti-gay slurs hurled their way – Harrison said it was important to show symbolic support.

 "Bullying isn’t allowed to go on," he said.
 "You can’t be a spectator.
 You have to stand up and you have to do something."

-The restaurant has been largely filled with locals since the controversy made national headlines after the story broke in the Free Press Tuesday.
-Even on Saturday, the majority of the customers were Morris residents -- some of whom had to be turned away because the restaurant was full.
+In fact, the restaurant has been largely filled with locals since the controversy made national headlines after the story broke in the Free Press on Tuesday.
+Even on Saturday, the majority of the customers were Morris-area residents – some of whom had to be turned away because the restaurant was full.

-Morris Mayor Gavin van der Linde has urged owner/chef Dave Claringbould and his partner Matt (who didn't wish to give his last name) to stay the course, but to no avail.
+Indeed, both the local Chamber of Commerce president and Morris Mayor Gavin van der Linde have urged owner/chef Dave Claringbould and his partner Matt (who didn’t wish to give his last name) to stay the course.
+But to no avail.

-Matt said he and his partner have been approached to start a restaurant in Winnipeg.
-"We've had a few offers," he said.
+Matt said the couple have been approached to start up a restaurant in Winnipeg.
+"We’ve had a few offers," he said.

-Matt reiterated the couple never sought publicity, much less the avalanche of negative press the community has received since their decision to close.
-The situation was exacerbated when homophobic quotes from a local resident and rival restaurant owner went viral.
+Matt reiterated the owner’s stance that they never sought publicity, much less the avalanche of negative press the community has received since their decision to close – followed by a couple of homophobic quotes from a local resident and rival restaurant owner that went viral.

 What followed, however, was an outpouring of support from both local residents and gay activists.
 Matt called the response "overwhelming."